AdrianMeronk

 Adrian Meronk has often had to chart a lonely course during his golfing career.
 So it’s little wonder that he is relishing the experience of being part of a team in LIV Golf.

-He was the first Polish golfer to win on the European Tour, the first to play in a Major championship – and the first to be invited to join LIV Golf, where he is a member of the Cleeks GC team.
+He was the first Polish golfer to win on the European Tour, the first to play in a major championship – and the first to be invited to join LIV Golf, where he is a member of the Cleeks GC team.

 Does being such a sporting pioneer for a nation of nearly 40 million people bring extra pressure?
 “I’m kind of used to it,” he told the LIV Golf podcast Fairway To Heaven in 2024.